Magforum logo links to homepage

 Zoo ridicules ASA

 Zoo publisher Dan Cotton has ridiculed the Advertising Standards Authority's criticism over the magazine running a 'boob job competition'.
-Retail Newsagent quoted him saying: 'This kind of thing is entertaining for out readers'; 'Our readers could not give two hoots about the ASA'; and 'Hopefully this will drive readers to the news-stand.'
-The ASA listed a dozen complaints to the Emap magazine's competition from around the country.
+Retail Newsagent quoted him saying: 'This kind of thing is entertaining for our readers'; 'Our readers could not give two hoots about the ASA'; and 'Hopefully this will drive readers to the news-stand.'
+The ASA listed a dozen complaints about the Emap magazine's competition.

 Emap profile